-The BHP utilizes the 3-pronged technique developed by its founder, Milton Katselas: Acting, Attitude & Administration.
+The BHP utilizes the technique developed by its founder, Milton Katselas, which not only addresses the question of "how to act," but also "how to live as an actor."
+The BHP Approach focuses on three areas: Acting, Attitude & Administration.
 See the section on "Our Approach" for more information.

 The heart of the BHP program in Los Angeles is its 2x-a-week scene study program at all levels.
 Since most acting classes in Los Angeles are once-a-week, it begs the question: Why be in class twice a week?
 Answer: Because there's work to be done, an artistic life to be created, a career to launch!

 Milton would often say that when he was at Carnegie, they had their mitts on his life for 60 hours a week of classes, workshops, rehearsals, etc, and that was for four years.
 When he created the BHP, he wanted to embrace the spirit of the commitment one finds in such undergraduate/graduate programs.
 Even at twice a week, that's 8 hours of class weekly plus rehearsal outside class.
 When you think that classical musicians may routinely practice 8 hours a DAY for YEARS to perfect their craft, you can see how the actor could use a touch of that.
 And actors can't practice without other actors, without a group, without scenes.
 And so we meet twice a week in the spirit of passion, intensity, fervor, and a wild-eyed pursuit of both craft and career.